crisu83/overseer/README.md

 # Overseer

 Overseer is a framework agnostic [RBAC](http://en.wikipedia.org/wiki/Role-based_access_control) implementation in PHP.

+## How does Overseer differ from other implementations?

+Overseer is developed using PHP OOP best practices and meets the [PHP-FIG](http://www.php-fig.org/) standards.
+It is not only framework agnostic, but also storage agnostic, which allows you to use it together with your favorite libraries.

+## Features

+- Role inhertiance
+- Permission business rules
+- Resource based permissions
+- Configurable

+## Work in progress

+- Unit tests
+- Refactoring
+- README

+## Usage

+Overseer comes bundled with a runtime storage implementation that is suitable for non-production use.
+If you plan on using Overseer in production we suggest that you implement persistent storage and caching to improve performance.

-# Example
+## Example

 The following script demonstrates usage (you can find the rest of the code in the [example](example) folder):